The 30 Most Famous Photographers (And What We Can Learn from Them)

 Women sewing American Flags in Brooklyn, New York City on July 24, 1940.
 Photo from the Records of Naval Districts and Shore Establishments, by Margaret Bourke-White

-Margaret Bourke White was an American photographer who focused on documentary work.
-She was the first foreign photographer allowed to take pictures of Soviet industry, she was the first female war journalist, and she had her work shown on the cover of Life magazine.
+Margaret Bourke White was a groundbreaking American photographer recognized for her documentary work.
+She was the first foreign photographer allowed to capture images of Soviet industry and was among the first female war correspondents.

 What can we learn from Margaret Bourke White?